paco-fuentes/btc-geekshubs-30092023-proyecto-3/README.md

 1. Color Palette Button Issue:

+Fixed.

-Problem: The color palette buttons occasionally require multiple clicks.
+~~Problem: The color palette buttons occasionally require multiple clicks.
-Observation: There appears to be a correlation with the array position in the previous row and the number of clicks relative to the current row.
+Observation: There appears to be a correlation with the array position in the previous row and the number of clicks relative to the current row.~~

 ### Achivements and Solutions